 Two trench maps of the area north of Zillebeke Lake:

-You will find Dave’s site here:
+Once upon a time you could find Dave’s site here: